 For me, “Home” is telling stories.
 I do that through writing, acting, directing, editing… Whether I fail terribly or succeed greatly is irrelevant.
 I’m not 20 miles up or 20 miles down.
 As long as I can do what I love, I know how to find my way right back home where I belong.

 Right.
 There’s Atlanta, Dear White People, Grown-ish, Insecure, Black-ish… and all of these shows are, in some way, speaking to the exact audience that I’m working to reach with Of Music and Men.
 But I believe this project can hold its own among these incredibly well-written, well-developed shows because my story examines existentialism and entrepreneurship unlike anything else on TV.
-It’s unique that sense, and also in the sense that it’s told through the lens of a Black millennial female.
+It’s unique in that sense, and also in the sense that it’s told through the lens of a Black millennial female.

 What will draw people in is the familiar friendship dynamic among the main female characters, as well as the somewhat familiar career angle in the independent music scene, but exploring and examining the human journey in the way that it does, along with all the other aspects of being an unorthodox person in a cookie-cutter world… Honestly, I’m exciting about how it’ll be received, and how it will live up to my goal of inspiring more entrepreneurship among young women.